tum-pbs/pbdl-book/physgrad-nn.md

 Consider the following setup:
 A neural network makes a prediction $x = \mathrm{NN}(a \,;\, \theta)$ about a physical state based on some input $a$ and the network weights $\theta$.
-The prediction is passed to a physics simulation that computes a later state $z = \mathcal P(x)$, and hence the objective $L(z)$ depends on the result of the simulation.
+The prediction is passed to a physics simulation that computes a later state $y = \mathcal P(x)$, and hence the objective $L(y)$ depends on the result of the simulation.

 ```{admonition} Combined training algorithm